The Met: Museum Website Redesign

 Clarified location selection earlier in the ticket flow

-Strengthened confirmation experience with better organization of ticket details
+Enhanced confirmation screens with clearer organization of ticket details

 Final Design Solution